sanskrit-lexicon/alternateheadwords/README.md

 `10` - PWG has strong prediliction towards sub being the first part of compound.
 Whatever is left by `9` is resolved as sub+head in case of PWG rather than generic head+sub. e.g. gam@acCa@acCagam@46236@10

 `99` - Dump.
 No need to match these entries.
 They are mostly verb related entries.
 Ignore them.
 That is why '99' - far away from regular numbering. e.g. iz@te@te@17785@99

+## PWGpreverb
+This is a separate analysis of preverb records in PWG.
+See the the [readme](https://github.com/sanskrit-lexicon/alternateheadwords/tree/master/data/PWGpreverb) for construction details.
+]